a6h15hek/a6h15hek/blogs/logging-in-software-development.md

 Here are five key points to remember when writing logs for a function:

 1. **Specify the Log’s Origin:**
-   - Always note down where the log is coming from.
-This includes the time it was created, the name of the file, and the function it’s related to.
-This helps when you’re trying to fix problems, as you can focus on a specific file or function.
+   - Always note down the source of the log.
+This can include the time it was created, the name of the file, the function it’s related to, and many other details.
+This is helpful when troubleshooting, as you can focus on a specific file or function.

 2. **Write with Debugging in Mind:**
    - When you’re writing your logs, think about potential issues that might come up.
 Write your logs in a way that would help you solve these problems if they were to happen.

 3. **Narrate a Story:**
-   - Your logs should be like a story that sticks to the main point but covers all the important details.
-Each function should have its own story.
+   - Your logs should be like a story that adheres to the main point but covers all the important details.
+Each function should have its own narrative, starting with the arguments it received and ending with the data it returned.
+The log can include the execution time, any inner functions it called, the input it received, and the output it returned.

 4. **Test Your Logs Thoroughly:**
    - Just like you test your work after you finish it, you should also test your logs.
 Make sure your logs are showing the right information for both successful and unsuccessful cases.
 Always look at your logs from the perspective of someone trying to fix a problem.